-CommonWealth Partners commits to reduce Scope 1 and 2 GHG emissions 50% per square feet by 2030 from a 2013 base year.
-In 2018, we began analyzing our scope 1, 2 and 3 emissions to understand how our GHG inventory can align with this target.
-Following a Sector Decarbonization Method to reduce our emissions, CommonWealth Partners has developed scope 1 and 2 goals that align with Science Based Targets (SBTs) which are robust emission reduction goals responding to current science to fight climate change and maintain global temperatures.
+In 2018, we began analyzing our scope 1, 2 and 3 emissions to understand how our GHG inventory can align with a target reduction of 50% by a 2030 goal.
+Following a Sector Decarbonization Method to reduce our emissions, CommonWealth Partners has developed scope 1 and 2 goals that align with Science-Based Targets (SBTs) which are robust emission reduction goals responding to current science to fight climate change and maintain global temperatures.
 CWP is committed to being part of the solution to climate change, while also building business resilience and improving profitability.